 Coming into Thursday, the defending Columbus City-League South champion Africentric Nubians (0-4) were on an alarming three-game losing skid.
 After a shocking upset to Briggs (3-2), a team that hasn't won a division title since 1986-87, the panic meter for the Nubians has reached its brink.

-Led by senior guard Dante Brown's 17 points, Briggs turned a six-point halftime deficit into the program's biggest win in school history on the Nubians' home floor, 59-58.
+Led by senior guard Dante Brown's 17 points, Briggs turned a six-point halftime deficit into the program's biggest win in recent school history on the Nubians' home floor, 59-58.
 Behind Brown's 10 second half points, combined with 12 from junior forward Malik Gore, the Bruins outscored Africentric 34-27 in the final 16 minutes to head back to the west side of Columbus with a major upset.

 Basketball is a game of runs where momentum means everything.
 It was one major shot from Brown that changed the course of Thursday's game.